 - Poems must be typed, 12 point font in Times New Roman or similar font.
 Please do not put your name, email or other identifying information in the poem file or in the filename.
 It must remain anonymous for judging purposes.
 Each submission will be assigned a number for reference.

-- For spoken word poems, a print version as above, plus a recording (in mp3, .mp4 or .m4a) must be submitted.
+- For spoken word or visual poems, a print version as above, plus a recording (in mp3, .mp4 or .m4a) must be submitted.

 - No revisions or changes or substitutions may be made to an entry once you have submitted it.
 So please carefully check your entry before you enter it into the contest.